ai-labs-team/casium/README.md

 While it's possible to manage the whole application with a single container, it would start to become pretty unwieldy.
 Instead, we want to be able to split our application into multiple containers, but allow them all to share a single model tree.
 We do this by using _delegation_.

 Delegation allows a container to take a piece of _its_ model and _delegate_ it to a child container.
-The sub-object of the parent model then becomes the model of the child container, and the child container is able to manage it.
+The delegated sub-object of the parent model then becomes the model of the child container, and the child container is able to manage it.

 We'll start with a stub application and an initial data model to demonstrate how to break this down: